|

 programming since 1977 in a multitude of languages,

-primarily C, C++, or assembler.
-Over the years I've worked
+primarily C, C++, assembly, or Python.
+Over the years I've

-I am 20+ year developer & supporter of Free and Open Source
+consumer devices.
+I am 35+ year developer & supporter of Free and Open Source

 Software from long before it was a fad.
 Software I've